THE MINSTER FELLOWSHIP DATA PRIVACY NOTICE/POLICY

 Site visitation tracking;

 Like most websites, this site uses Google Analytics (GA) to track user interaction).
-We use this data to determine the number of people visiting this site, to better understand how they find and use our web pages and to see their journey though our web site.
+We use this data to determine the number of people visiting this site, to better understand how they find and use our web pages and to see their journey through our website.

 - Contact details